EmbeddedMan/history/readme.txt

 from http://www.putty.org.
 Be sure to use a raw connection and to force local echo and line feeds off when talking to the MCF52233.

+If you have an IOStick or a 1320xRFC RF daughter card, you can use zigbee to connect from one node to another -- just set the nodeid with the "nodeid" command and then use the "connect" command to connect to the remote node.

 The code starts at startup.c which calls init.c.
 For the MCF52221 bits, it continues to main.c.
 For the MCF52233 bits, on the other hand, it continues to the Niche Lite code which starts a tasking system, and then